ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

 ### Prerequisites

-You need to have the `Nvm`, `Node` and `Yarn` installed in your system.
+You need to have the `Node` and `Yarn` installed in your system.

-Refer the installation steps for [Linux/Mac](../../60-utils/01-configuring-redhat-enterprise-linux-for-running-web-app), [Windows](../../60-utils/02-configuring-windows-for-running-web-app)
+Refer the installation steps for [Linux](../../60-utils/01-prerequisite-installation-for-frontend-app-on-linux), [Windows](../../60-utils/02-prerequisite-installation-for-frontend-app-on-windows) , [MAC](../../60-utils/03-prerequisite-installation-for-frontend-app-on-mac)

 ### Steps